-As we grow older, our body changes by the year and we’re no longer as fit or healthy as we were five to 10 years ago.
-However, you can slow down these changes by ensuring your diet consists of nutritious food rich in vitamins and minerals.
-Begin from the top, starting with your eyes – they are not only the windows to your soul, but they also help you see the outside world.
-It’s paramount that you consume sufficient nutritious food to prevent eye diseases such as cataracts and glaucoma - especially if you're facing the computer screen all day.
+As we grow older, our body changes and we’re no longer as healthy.
+It’s impossible to walk a mile without panting to catch a breath.
+But, you can slow down these changes by ensuring your diet is rich in vitamins and minerals to keep your health at an optimum level.
+Start from the top with your eyes – they are not only the windows to your soul but also helps you see the outside world.
+It’s time to incorporate this 10 food into your diet for a 20/20 vision.

-Fish contains an abundant amount of omega-3 fatty acids – especially salmon.
+Fish contains an abundant amount of omega-3 fatty acids, especially salmon.
 It contains “healthy fats” that has been shown to reduce Age-Related Macular Degeneration (ARMD), which is a condition that results in blurred or zero vision in the center of the visual field.

 A healthier option for cooking fat is olive oil, as it is free from trans fats and low in saturated fat.
 Studies have shown that people who consume olive oil were 48% less likely to contract ARMD.
-When doing your grocery runs, purchase extra virgin olive oil as it has higher antioxidants which is excellent for your immune system.
+When doing your grocery runs, purchase extra virgin olive oil as it has higher antioxidants which are excellent for your immune system.

 Discover a world of natural products with iHerb.

-While eggs are a good source of protein, they are also one of the best food to eat for a healthy eyesight.
-The yolks contain vitamin A, zinc, lutein and zeaxanthin, which helps prevent ARMD and helps you see better at night.
+While eggs are a good source of protein, they are also one of the best food to eat for healthy eyesight.
+Egg yolks contain vitamin A, zinc, lutein and zeaxanthin, which helps prevent ARMD and helps you see better at night.
 Additionally, eggs also help to boost protective pigment in the macula (part of your eye that controls central vision).

 Rich in vitamin C, beta carotene, lutein and zeaxanthin, green leafy vegetables are highly nutritious and should be eaten in surplus in every meal.
-Some examples are spinach, kale and broccoli which are best eaten as salad, soups or blended for an early morning smoothie.
+Some examples are spinach, kale and broccoli which are best eaten as salads, soups or blended for an early morning smoothie.

-Dehydration could lead to a dry eye syndrome which may lead to retinal vascular disease or even cataracts.
-Ensure you always have a bottle by you, especially if you’re at a deskbound job that requires you to be glued to your laptops.
+Dehydration could lead to dry eye syndrome which may lead to retinal vascular disease or even cataracts.
+Ensure you always have a bottle with you, especially if you’re at a deskbound job that requires you to be glued to your laptops.

-Shop for a range of health products at Brand's World, iHerb, Guardian and Shopee.
-For proper and successful cashback tracking, please ensure you are signed in and shop through meREWARDS' brand pages, and click 'Buy Now'.
+Shop for a range of health products at Brand's World, iHerb and Guardian.
+For proper and successful cashback tracking, please ensure you are signed in and shop through meREWARDS' brand pages, and click Buy Now.
 Read here to find out more.